A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Algorithm

 where $\gamma_i, \rho_i^1, i = 1,2,$ are parameters used by Algorithm \ref{mainalg1}, $F^*=\min\limits_{v\in \cS(u),u\in U\cap U_\kappa} F(v)$ and $\ F^l = \min\limits_{v\in \Omega} F(v)$, the derived solution $(u^k,z^k,v^k)\in U_\kappa\times U\times \Omega$ is an $\varepsilon$-optimal solution to Problem \eqref{pp1}, in the sense that it satisfies

 \end{thm} \proof{Proof.} See Appendix \ref{appen}.

 When $\varepsilon$ in Condition \eqref{appopt} reaches zero for a given $k$, $u^k \in U_\kappa$ implies that we have identified a tolling strategy with at most $\kappa$ toll links.
-The last two inequalities with $\varepsilon=0$ in Condition \eqref{appopt} imply that $v^k$ is an $u^k$-tolled user equilibrium link flow.
+The last two inequalities with $\varepsilon=0$ in Condition \eqref{appopt} imply that $v^k$ is a $u^k$-tolled user equilibrium link flow.
 This and the first inequality imply that $(u^k,v^k)$ is a globally optimal solution to Problem \eqref{pp1}.
 For a positive $\varepsilon$, the constraints are slightly relaxed and thus a better system objective may be achieved, as indicated in Condition \eqref{appopt}.

-If Algorithm \ref{mainalg1} does not guarantee a globally optimal solution to ${(\rm PA_{\rho_k})}$ --- which is more line with the problem considered herein --- the convergence result is weakened to the following. \begin{thm} Let $\{(u^k,z^k,v^k)\}_{k=1}^\infty$ be a sequence generated by Algorithm \ref{mainalg1} (PBCD).
+If the penalty approximation problem ${(\rm PA_{\rho})}$ cannot be solved globally --- which is more line with the problem considered herein --- the convergence result is weakened to the following. \begin{thm} Let $\{(u^k,z^k,v^k)\}_{k=1}^\infty$ be a sequence generated by Algorithm \ref{mainalg1} (PBCD).
 When the iteration number satisfies

 where $\Upsilon,\gamma_i,\rho_i^1, i = 1,2,$ are parameters given in Algorithm \ref{mainalg1} and $F^l$ is given in Theorem \ref{mainthm1}.
 The derived solution $(u^k,z^k,v^k)\in U_\kappa\times U\times \Omega$ is an $\varepsilon$-approximate KKT stationary solution of Problem \eqref{ppp1}, in the sense that it satisfies